 Pakistan Business Review (PBR) is the Institute of Business Management (IoBM's) multidisciplinary journal in continuous publication since April 1999.
 It is Pakistan's first refereed academic business research quarterly.
 PBR is an HEC approved 'X' category journal.
 It is abstracted and indexed by the American Economic Association in the ECONLIT and the Journal of Economic Literature, USA.
-It is supervised by an International Advisory Board of Business Academics from national and international organizations such as University of Malaya, International Burch University, University of Brescia, University of Rostock, University of Kelaniya, University of Karachi, University of Malaga, Columbia University, University of Chittagong, Kathmandu University, etc. are also represented on the board.
-All full-time faculty members at IoBM contribute research papers on a regular basis.
+It is supervised by an International Advisory Board of Business Academics from national and international organizations such as the University of Malaya, the International Burch University, the University of Brescia, the University of Rostock, the University of Kelaniya, the University of Karachi, the University of Malaga, the Columbia University, the University of Chittagong, the Kathmandu University, etc. are also represented on the board.
+All full- time faculty members at IoBM contribute research papers on a regular basis.
 Pakistan Business Review is in its fifteenth year of continuous publication.